replicatedhq/troubleshoot.sh/docs/source/collect/sysctl.md

 description: Collect kernel parameters related to networking
 ---

-The `sysctl` collector will read kernel parameter settings from /proc/sys/net/ipv4 and /proc/sys/net/bridge on all nodes.
+The `sysctl` collector reads kernel parameter settings from /proc/sys/net/ipv4 and /proc/sys/net/bridge on all nodes.
 This collector schedules a pod on every node using the specified image.

 ## Parameters